marines413/galxe-docs/doc-guides/1-dashboard-tutorial/step-1-create-space.md

 ![CreateSpace.png](assets/CreateSpace.png)

 3. Fill up the space information accordingly (*Introduction refers to Protocol/Project Description)
-   <br>a.
+   a.
 Fill up the name of your project
-   <br>b.
+   b.
 Upload a 1:1 aspect ratio logo (jpg or png format)
-   <br>c.
+   c.
 Fill up a brief introduction of your project
-   <br>d.
+   d.
 URL for your Space on Galxe
-   <br>e.
+   e.
 Fill up the primary admin wallet address for the Space and click “+” to add (Primary Admin of Protocol/Project)
-   <br>f.
+   f.
 Input official links to your projects
-   <br>g.
+   g.
 Click "Create"
-   <br>h.
+   h.
 Confirm to create space by clicking "Sign" on the signature request

 ![SpaceInfo.png](assets/SpaceInfo.png)